timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-magic-tournament-rules.markdown

 * ... _(existing items)_
 * The number of times a Commander has been cast from the command zone.

+**4.1B** The active player may request the table to stop excessively influencing game actions to progress play.
+Failure to do so may result in an Unsporting Conduct - Minor penalty.

 ## 4.2.
 Tournament Shortcuts